Trichlorosilane

-Trichlorosilane is an inorganic compound with the formula HCl3Si.
+Trichlorosilane (TCS) is an inorganic compound with the formula HCl3Si.
 It is a colourless, volatile liquid.
 Purified trichlorosilane is the principal precursor to ultrapure silicon in the semiconductor industry.
 In water, it rapidly decomposes to produce a siloxane polymer while giving off hydrochloric acid.
 Because of its reactivity and wide availability, it is frequently used in the synthesis of silicon-containing organic compounds.

 Production

-Trichlorosilane is produced by treating powdered metallurgical grade silicon with blowing hydrogen chloride at 300 °C. Hydrogen is also produced, as described in the chemical equation:
+Trichlorosilane is produced by treating powdered metallurgical grade silicon with blowing hydrogen chloride at 300 °C in a hydrochlorination process.
+Hydrogen is also produced, as described in the chemical equation: